 You can do it!

 What do you think about my business report?
 And what do you think about the new book idea?
-What do you think about charging for the passive income figures?
 Please put your answers, or questions, in the comments.